Cultivate the Chaos, a social enterprise

-Our work-experiences emphasise practical learning in key areas like communications, programming, logistics, budgeting and building professional relationships.
-All highly-transferrable skills.
+Our work-experiences emphasise practical learning in key areas including communications, programming, logistics, budgeting, stakeholder relationships, etc. We focus on transferrable skills, problem-solving, critical thinking and team-work.

-Intake limited to 10 students.
-The Cultivate the Chaos and Learning Coach framework ensures real-world situations and interactions to support meaningful learning and provide experience in events, management and leadership.
+Intake limited to 12 students per course.
+The Cultivate the Chaos frameworks and delivery methods ensures real-world situations and interactions to support meaningful learning and provide experience in events, entrepreneurship, management and leadership.

 Work-experience for a SIT30522 Certificate III in Events